 Sperm whales (Physeter macrocephalus) off the Galápagos Islands have been the focus of a multi-decade research project spanning 1985 - 2023 (Whitehead 2003, Cantor et al. 2017).
 Because sperm whales in the region are highly mobile, tracking the development and behaviour of individuals over more than a few days at a time is not feasible.
 Additionally, individuals are rarely re-sighted over several decades, making observation-based assessments of their age impractical.
 Thus, individuals have been classified into four broad developmental/sex classes: calves are considerably small (ca. < 5.5m) individuals found near other larger whales; mature males are considerably large (ca. > 12 m) individuals; bachelor males are other individuals found in small (< 4 individuals) groups; and mature females/immature individuals are all other whales found in larger groups (Christal & Whitehead 1997, Whitehead 2003, Cantor et al. 2017).
 Although mature males can be reliably identified in the field, as they can be 40% longer and weigh three times as much as mature females (Rice 1989), the distinction between bachelor males, immature individuals and mature females is less clear.
 As the behaviours of mature females and immature males/females are shaped by different social and ecological processes (Eguiguren et al. 2023), this grouping masks important details about their behaviour and population structure.

 In the absence of known demographic data, we developed a method to infer the developmental stage and sex of sperm whales based UAV-derived morphometric measurements.
 We first defined size ranges corresponding to finer-scale developmental stages using existing data on sperm whale growth and length-age relationships derived from analyses of thousands of individuals killed during industrial whaling.
-To distinguish individual sex, we relied on the male’s extreme sexual dimorphism and particularly their disproportionately larger nose, when measured from the base of the skull to the tip of the snout (Cranford 1999; Box 1).
-Areach physicalcan bevia direct measurements (Nishiwaki et al. 1963)We developed a model-optimizing algorithm to estimate the probability that individuals are females based on their total body length and nose-to-body ratio.
+To distinguish individual sex, we relied on the male’s extreme sexual dimorphism and particularly their disproportionately larger nose, which can account for c.a.
+40% of their total length, compared to up to 30% of the females’ when measured from the base of the skull to the tip of the snout (Cranford 1999; Box 1).
+Although the hypertrophy of male sperm whales’ noses is most notable when they reach physical maturity (> 20 years), it can be detectable in older juveniles via direct measurements (ca. 2 years – 6 m) and intensifies with age (Nishiwaki et al. 1963).
+We developed a model-optimizing algorithm to estimate the probability that individuals are females based on their total body length and nose-to-body ratio.
 To demonstrate the application of our methods, we explored individuals’ involvement in peduncle dives—a stereotyped interaction which has thus far been reported only between calves/juveniles and females—in light of our developmental stage/sex class inferences.

 2 | METHODS